Student Moderators in the Verbal RoundTable: For Students!

 Teachers can switch up this role at any point in the discussion so here's how you can see if you're the moderator:

-• An icon with the text "You are the moderator" will appear at the bottom left area of your screen.
+• An icon with the text "You are the moderator" will appear at the top right area of your screen.

 • A gavel will appear next to your name if you are tapped in.